A categorical perspective on constraint satisfaction: The wonderland of adjunctions: Bulatov--Zhuk theorem for copresheaves

 \begin{theorem}[Bulatov--Zhuk] Let $\mathbf A$ be a finite relational structure such that there is no natural transformation $\pol(\mathbf A) \to \id$, then $\hCSP(\mathbf A)$ is in \Ptime. \end{theorem}

-Note that Theorem~\ref{thm:bulatov-zhuk-for-presheaves} generalises the Bulatov--Zhuk theorem in the following way: The transformations $\mathbf X \mapsto \mathbf X^\vartriangle$ and $Y \mapsto Y^\triangledown$ provide log-space reductions between the problems $\hCSP(\mathbf A)$ and $\hCSP(\mathbf A^\vartriangle)$.
+Note that Theorem~\ref{thm:bulatov-zhuk-for-presheaves} generalises the Bulatov--Zhuk theorem in the following way: The transformations $\mathbf X \mapsto \mathbf X^\vartriangle$ and $Y \mapsto Y^\triangledown$ provide log-space reductions between $\hCSP(\mathbf A)$ and $\hCSP(\mathbf A^\vartriangle)$.
 Moreover, the theorem immediately applies to structures with unary functional symbols.
 Note that Feder, Madelaine, and Stewart~\cite{FederMS04} showed that the homomorphism problem of structures with two unary symbols has as rich complexity classification as finite-template CSPs (up to polynomial-time Turing reductions).
-Our reformulation of Bulatov--Zhuk not only shows \Ptime/\NP-complete dichotomy of these problems, but also that the boundary aligns with the well-established algebraic boundary for (relational) CSPs.
+Our reformulation of Bulatov--Zhuk not only shows a \Ptime/\NP-complete dichotomy of these problems, but also that the boundary aligns with the well-established algebraic boundary for (relational) CSPs.

-We prove Theorem~\ref{thm:bulatov-zhuk-for-presheaves} by a reduction to the case of single-sorted relational structures.
-In particular, this result is a direct corollary of the following proposition, whose proof uses a standard encoding of multi-sorted structures as single-sorted; see, e.g.\ \cite[Definition~5 and Proposition~1]{BulatovJ03}.
+Theorem~\ref{thm:bulatov-zhuk-for-presheaves} is a direct corollary of the following proposition, by a reduction to the case of single-sorted relational structures.
+In the proof, we use a standard encoding of multi-sorted structures as single-sorted; see, e.g.\ \cite[Definition~5 and Proposition~1]{BulatovJ03}.

 \begin{definition} Given a copresheaf $A\colon \cat S \to \fin$, we construct a relational structure $\mathbf A'$ in the signature with a binary relation $E_\pi$ for each morphism $\pi \colon s \to t$ in $\cat S$ (including the identity morphisms): The domain of~$\mathbf A'$ is $\prod_{s\in \cat S} A(s)$.
 The relation $E_\pi^{\mathbf A'}$, for a morphism $\pi \colon s \to t$, is defined as $ E_\pi^{\mathbf A'} = \{ (a, b) \mid A(\pi)(a_s) = b_t \} $. \end{definition}